 My life and my art traverse inside-out and outside-in.
 I imagine that I am from the planet of Venus and have recently relocated back to Vancouver from other continents.
 Challenging man-made boundaries, respecting diversity and celebrating oneness are important to me.
 Globalisation, migration, anthropocene and consumerism among many common human issues have generated questions regarding our identity as individuals and in relation to other human beings as well as our environment.

 To tell my story, I would like to highlight three key projects:

 “Fragments of Grey Matter”, “9_9” which are projects released as books and exhibitions and my ongoing project “A-MARE”.
 Though works of "A-MARE" had been shown in Spain in 2018 and Italy in 2019-2020, at the group show (25 July - 25 Sept 2020) in Vancouver, you could see new works such as "When Vesuvius Rises in Vancouver" and "Tribute to Zong!" from the series.
 Please see the specific tab A-MARE.

-Following Fragments of Grey Matter which examines the notion of beauty in a not-so-aesthetic environment with a self-transformed perspective, 9_9 examines the multi-layered questions of identity and reality through relating with other artists and expressing "our" identity through our shared self-portraits.
-The "dual self-portrait" is a symbol of our collective search for our unique voice.
-Exploring sense of belonging is perhaps best done via creating communities.
+“Fragments of Grey Matter”, set in Singapore,examines the notion of beauty in a not-so-aesthetic environment with a self-transformed perspective, “9_9”, set in Italy, examines the multi-layered questions of identity and reality through meeting with other artists and expressing "our" collaboration in our double self-portraits.
+I learnt that exploring sense of belonging in a foreign country is perhaps best done via creating communities.

-a source of inspiration for many.
-I invite viewers of my work to ask questions and construct their own.
+Overall, I think of myself as still growing up.
+I invite viewers of my work to ask questions and be Artists in Life.

 Kristin Man| firstname.lastname@example.org| All rights reserved.